Elieser Bloch Fish Engravings Display Shop for Fine Antique Prints from the 18th Century at Anne Hall Antique Prints

 Demand for information always leads to greater supply of publications.
 That was true centuries ago.
 As a result publishing books & periodicals became more popular.
 First up was to publish religious material in the 15th & 16th centuries.
 Only the high priests could convey the printed messages.
 This lasted for a long time.
 Around 1800 or so, many more people were reading.
 So it was fashionable to be educated.
 Which was done by reading books.
 Many of which were illustrated.
 Everyone could understand a beautiful picture.
 People did not have to understand all of the words.
 Lifelike illustrations explained quite a lot.

-18th and 19th Centuries museums of curiosities became the rage.
+In the 18th and 19th centuries, museums of curiosities became the rage.

 Many naturalist’s journeys were three months at sea.
 18th and 19th Centuries museums of curiosities became the rage.
 Hoards of people would rush to museums to see exotic specimens brought home from expeditions of early explorers and naturalists.
 Royalty, Clergy financed explorations and hence illustrations, publications developed.